marciaknous/thankyou/README.md

-# Hello Jed,
+# Hello Toni,
 Thanks so much for speaking me with about the Program Manager role.
-I enjoyed learning more about Diversity, Inclusion and Belonging at Github.
-I am thrilled that your company chose to have an interview focused around this very important topic.
+I enjoyed learning more about the role and the success metrics around it.
+I also was very impressed with your “Ahoy” initiative and I applaud your efforts to improve the onboarding experience at Github.
+I hope to be able to partner with you in the quest to drive product and process improvements across the spectrum of Customer Support.